-The Union or an employee shall present a grievance to the employee's supervisor, who shall give his/her oral answer within fourteen (14) calendar days, or the next business day should fourteen days after fall on a weekend or holiday, after it is presented to the supervisor; provided, however, that if a grievance is filed by an employee without assistance of the Union, the Union shall be given notice of the grievance and an opportunity to be present at any adjustment of the grievance.
+The Union or an employee shall present a grievance to the employee's supervisor, who shall give their oral answer within fourteen (14) calendar days, or the next business day should fourteen days after fall on a weekend or holiday, after it is presented to the supervisor; provided, however, that if a grievance is filed by an employee without assistance of the Union, the Union shall be given notice of the grievance and an opportunity to be present at any adjustment of the grievance.

-If the grievance is not settled in Step 1, it shall be referred in writing to the Fire Chief within fourteen (14) calendar days, or the next business day should fourteen days after fall on a weekend or holiday, after the designated supervisor's answer in Step 1 and shall be signed by the employee or the Union representative.
+If the grievance is not settled in Step 1, it shall be referred in writing to the Fire Chief, with a copy to Human Resources, within fourteen (14) calendar days, or the next business day should fourteen days after fall on a weekend or holiday, after the designated supervisor's answer in Step 1 and shall be signed by the employee or the Union representative.
 The written grievance shall set forth the nature of the grievance, the facts on which it is based, the provision or provisions of the agreement allegedly violated and the relief requested.
-The Fire Chief, or his/her representative, shall discuss the grievance within fourteen (14) calendar days, or the next business day should fourteen days after fall on a weekend or holiday, with the Union representative at a time mutually agreeable to the parties.
+The Fire Chief, or their representative, shall discuss the grievance within fourteen (14) calendar days, or the next business day should fourteen days after fall on a weekend or holiday, with the Union representative at a time mutually agreeable to the parties.
 If the grievance is settled as a result of such meeting, the settlement shall be reduced to writing and signed by the Fire Chief and the Union.
-If no settlement is reached, the Fire Chief, or his/her representative, shall give the Department's written answer to the Union within fourteen (14) calendar days, or the next business day should fourteen days after fall on a weekend or holiday, following their meeting.
+If no settlement is reached, the Fire Chief, or their representative, shall give the Department's written answer to the Union within fourteen (14) calendar days, or the next business day should fourteen days after fall on a weekend or holiday, the Fire Chief, or their representative, shall signed by the Fire Chief and the Union.
+If no settlement is reached, the Fire Chief, or their representative, shall give the Department's written answer to the Union within fourteen (14) calendar days, or the next business day should fourteen days after fall on a weekend or holiday, following their meeting.

 In the case of disciplinary actions, both appealable to the Civil Service Commission and grievable under the terms of this contract, a written election of remedies shall be made after receipt of the Step 2 response.
 An employee may elect to either pursue an appeal to the Civil Service Commission or continue with the contractual grievance procedure, but not both.
 Time limits will be extended for either side if necessary to complete a reasonable investigation before the election of remedies is made.
-Appeal for disciplinary actions shall proceed directly to the Civil Service Commission pursuant to the rules of the Commission or to Step 3 as provided in this agreement.
+Appeal for disciplinary actions shall proceed directly to the Civil Service Commission or to Step 3 as provided in this agreement.

 If the employee or the Union is not satisfied with the solution by the Fire Chief, the grievance, in writing, together with all other pertinent materials, may be presented to the City Manager by a Union representative within fourteen (14) calendar days, or the next business day should fourteen day after fall on a weekend or holiday, of the Fire Chief's decision.
+The City Manager shall attempt to resolve the grievance within fourteen (14) calendar days, or the next business day after fall on a weekend or holiday, of the Fire Chief's decision.
 The City Manager shall attempt to resolve the grievance within fourteen (14) calendar days, or the next business day should fourteen days after fall on a weekend or holiday, after it has been presented to him.